 A buy/sell, or buyout agreement, protects farm owners when a co-owner leaves the business.
 If a co-owner wants out of the business, wants to retire, wants to sell his or her shares to someone else, gets divorced or passes away, a buy/sell agreement protects everyone’s interests by setting the price and terms for a buyout.
 Buy/sell agreements can ensure that a farm business is transferred in an orderly manner.
 Life insurance is often used to fund buy/sell agreements and establish trusts.

 Another important tool to consider is an Agricultural Conservation Easement.
 This tool can provide permanent protection for farmland and prevent non-farm development.
 It can also significantly reduce transfer taxes where the market value of the land is much greater than its restricted value.
 An Agricultural Conservation Easement is actually a legally recorded deed restriction that prohibits practices which would damage or interfere with the agricultural use of the land.
 Because the easement is a restriction on the deed of the property, the easement remains in effect even when the land changes ownership.

-If you have questions regarding a farm estate planning, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a farm estate planning, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018